BryanNearing/SudokuSolver/README.md

 The format for creating a puzzle that this program can handle is in puzzle.txt

-where there are 9 rows and 9 collums all together with a newline after the nine numbers with Zeroes as spaces.
+where there are 9 rows and 9 columns all together with a newline after the nine numbers with Zeroes as spaces.